-Surrounded by forest trees, trailing green foliage and white floral arrangements bathed in soft candlelight, paramedic Sarah Bevan and A&E nurse John Husband said "I do" in an enchanted garden themed wedding at the Rosewood London hotel.
+Surrounded by forest trees, trailing green foliage and floral arrangements bathed in soft candlelight, paramedic Sarah Bevan and A&E nurse John Husband said "I do" in an enchanted garden themed wedding at the Rosewood London hotel.

 Competition winners Sarah and John still can’t believe their luck after experiencing the day of their dreams on 19 August.